 Background

 As noted in Section A.2.
-Objectives of the SSR Review, the ICANN Bylaws require a periodic assessment of the Security, Stability, and Resiliency of the DNS.
-The ICANN Board formally received the first SSR Review report on 13 September 2012.
+Objectives of the SSR Review, the ICANN Bylaws require a periodic assessment of the Security, Stability, and Resiliency of the Domain Name System (DNS).
+The ICANN Board formally received the first SSR review report on 13 September 2012.
 Five years later, the second review began with the SSR2 Review Team's initial meeting, held on 2 March 2017.
 Since its inception, however, the SSR2 Review Team encountered several challenges that extended the review’s duration far beyond what anyone expected.
 The SSR2 Review Team regularly met until October 2017, when the Board paused the team’s activities.
 Meetings began again with a reconstituted membership on 19 June 2018.

-The landscape of the globally unique identifier ecosystem continued to evolve during the extended timeframe of the review process.
+The landscape of the global unique identifier ecosystem continued to evolve during the extended timeframe of the review process.
 Despite the global disruption of business and travel resulting from the COVID-19 pandemic that introduced additional delays in the SSR2 review process, the SSR2 Review Team was able to complete the review.
 In the last year of the review process, the team chose not to restart the evaluation of their original recommendations but rather to preserve their foundational and historical contributions.
 The review team believes these recommendations remain largely relevant to ICANN org and in support of the security, stability, and resiliency of the global DNS.

 Objectives of the SSR Review

-Under the ICANN org Bylaws (Section 4.6(c)), ‘The Board shall cause a periodic review of ICANN’s execution of its commitment to enhance the operational stability, reliability, resiliency, security, and global interoperability of the systems and processes, both internal and external, that directly affect and/or are affected by the Internet’s system of unique identifiers that ICANN coordinates (“SSR Review”).’
+Under the ICANN Bylaws (Section 4.6(c)): “The Board shall cause a periodic review of ICANN’s execution of its commitment to enhance the operational stability, reliability, resiliency, security, and global interoperability of the systems and processes, both internal and external, that directly affect and/or are affected by the Internet’s system of unique identifiers that ICANN coordinates (“SSR Review”).”

-Specifically: ii.
+Specifically it states that:

+“ii.
 The issues that the review team for the SSR Review (“SSR Review Team”) may assess are the following:

 security, operational stability and resiliency matters, both physical and network, relating to the coordination of the Internet’s system of unique identifiers;